ektrah/libsodium-core/CONTRIBUTING.md

  * Must not reference libraries beyond [libsodium](https://github.com/jedisct1/libsodium) and those shipped with the .NET Framework.
  * Code must be clear, readable, well commented.
 Code the isn't clear makes audits more difficult.
  * Must not include crypto implementations.
 All implementations must be in `libsodium`.

-#### Process Overview

-* Make your changes on a feature branch
-* Verify if all tests pass locally
-* Create a pull request (Travis CI will kick in, check Travis CI)
-* We will then review your code, CI logs and provide feedback
-* Code will then be merged after all requirements are met